 young weightlifter doing bench press

-Your doctor will ask questions about your shoulder pain from lifting weights, such as its onset, location, aggravating and relieving factors.
-A shoulder examination will give clues as to whether the pain is coming from structures inside (tendons, joint or cartilage) or outside the shoulder.
+Your doctor will ask questions about your shoulder pain related to lifting weights, such as its onset, location, and factors that aggravate and relieve it.
+A shoulder examination will provide clues as to whether the pain is originating from structures within the shoulder, such as tendons, joints, or cartilage, or from outside the shoulder.

 Imaging is often needed to confirm a diagnosis.
 An X-ray helps visualise the AC and socket joint, while an ultrasound or MRI scan demonstrates the tendons, cartilage, and capsule structure.
 Often, a combination of tests is required to make a definitive diagnosis.